Spatial Intelligence · Real Estate · Regional Risk

 01 / About

-I am a Full Professor in the Department of Geography and Environmental Studies at Toronto Metropolitan University, where I also directed the Laboratory for Geocomputation and served as Graduate Program Director for the Master of Spatial Analysis.
-Before Toronto, I led the GIScience Research Group at Heidelberg University in Germany, and earlier held positions at the University of the Algarve and NOVA University of Lisbon, where I earned my doctorate.
+I am a Full Professor in the Department of Geography and Environmental Studies at Toronto Metropolitan University, where I directed the Laboratory for Geocomputation and served as Graduate Program Director for the Master of Spatial Analysis.
+Before Toronto, I led the GIScience Research Group at Heidelberg University, and earlier held positions at the University of the Algarve and NOVA University of Lisbon, where I earned my doctorate in Information Management.

-Across two decades I have written seven Springer monographs and more than ninety peer-reviewed articles in spatial analysis, GIScience, and regional science.
-I currently serve on the editorial boards of Humanities & Social Sciences Communications (Springer Nature), Habitat International (Elsevier), REGION, and Data, among others, and was Editor-in-Chief of the Canadian Journal of Regional Science.
+Across two decades I have written seven Springer monographs and more than ninety peer-reviewed articles spanning real estate valuation, market and retail geography, regional risk, and applied spatial machine learning.
+I currently serve on the editorial boards of Humanities & Social Sciences Communications (Springer Nature), Habitat International (Elsevier), REGION, and Data, and was Editor-in-Chief of the Canadian Journal of Regional Science.

 In 2012 I was named a Rising Star by the Regional Science Association International.
 In 2023 I was ranked among the top scholars globally in the field of Human Habitat by ScholarGPS.
 My work has been highlighted by NASA Earth Observatory and Elsevier.
 From 2018 to 2021 I served as President of the Canadian Regional Science Association.